 For most invertebrate identification, a stereo (or binocular) microscope is necessary.
 Stereo microscopes have two eyepieces so you can view your specimen in 3 dimensions.
 If you haven't used one before then prepare to be amazed!
 A good basic model starts at around £130 so they are not too expensive.
-Brunel Microscopes offer a good range of quality models.
+See the microscopy page for me details.

 A pond net is essential for finding aquatic life.
 A white plastic tray is usually used with the net so you can empty and examine your catch in this.

 Sweep nets are useful for catching small invertebrates hiding in vegetation.

 Most serious recorders will need to bring home specimens to examine (and identify) at home, usually with access to books and keys as well as a microscope.
 These are sold in every size and shape but keen recyclers can often find their own from small food containers, etc.

 Natural History Book Store - sells just about everything mentioned on this page!